aqeelahcodes/Lulu-Lemon-E-Commerce-Checkout-Form/README.md

 Favicon https://favicon.io/

 ## What the project does
-A static checkout for viewing
+A static checkout page for form

 ## Why the project is useful
 Gained experience creating forms on the frontend